JABirchall/NimdaTS3/README.md

 ## Getting Started

 To install this bot all you need to do is download or clone the repository to your server.

-Edit the start up options in start.php then launch the with
+Edit the Teamspeak and database configs in side the config folder then launch the bot with
 ```
 php start.php
 ```